austinsilveria/tricksy/README.md

 ```

 ### Description
-MLP layers of large language models are naturally sparse--e.g. > 99% of layer 3's and > 90% of layer 20's neurons in OPT-1.3b have no effect (due to relu) for most inputs.
+MLP layers of large language models are naturally sparse--e.g. > 99% of layer 3's and > 90% of layer 20's neurons in OPT-1.3b have no effect due to relu for most inputs (other models without relu can still potentially have a large number of neurons with neglible output norm, meaning they will contribute very little to the total residual).
 Adjacent tokens also share a significant number of active neurons--e.g. for layers 1-7 of OPT-1.3b, > 90% of neurons active for token k are also active for token k + 1 (and 60-65% for layers 20-23).

 We exploit this natural sparsity to minimize CPU-GPU data transfer.